-The WBO Convenor will provide a brief, de-identified annual report to the ACC on the number of and general nature of the grievances and their resolution, as well as lessons to be learnt by the Party.
-The WBO Convenor can report more frequently, or in relation to specific grievances, if they determine that it is in the Party's interest to do so.
+The MST Convenor will provide a brief, de-identified annual report to the ACC and the Management Committee on the number of and general nature of the grievances and their resolution, as well as lessons to be learnt by the Party.
+The MST Convenor can report more frequently, or in relation to specific grievances, if they determine that it is in the Party's interest to do so.